ts1/BLEUnlock/README.md

 If it is already on, try turning it off and on again.

 If it asks for permission to access its own password, click "Always Allow", because it is needed while the screen is locked.

+If "Signal is lost" occurs frequently, turn Bluetooth of Mac off then on.

 ## Acknowledgement